diqube/diqube/README.md

 files).
 There is some sample data already provided.
 For more information see [Operating a cluster](/docs/OperatingCluster.md).

 The diqube server itself does not contain the diqube UI.
-The UI is available as standard web archive (.war file) which can be deployed to a [Apache Tomcat 8.0.26+][3].
+The UI is available as standard web archive (.war file) which can be deployed using a context xml like [tomcat-sample-context](docs/tomcat-sample-context.xml) (for additional configuration keys see [DiqubeServletConfig](diqube-ui/src/main/java/org/diqube/ui/DiqubeServletConfig.java)) to an [Apache Tomcat 8.0.26+][3].
 You can find the .war in diqube-ui/target after building.
 Please note that only Apache Tomcat 8.0.26+ is supported, as it relies on [Tomcat Bug 58232][6] being fixed which is the case starting with 8.0.26.
-Configuration of the UI can be done via [context init parameters][5], see [DiqubeServletConfig](diqube-ui/src/main/java/org/diqube/ui/DiqubeServletConfig.java) for configuration options.
 The UI only supports current versions of Chrome.

 ##Documentation##